Pontypool (film): Plot

 At the radio station, Grant's shock jock style and on-air persona entertain his technical assistant, Laurel-Ann, while irritating his station manager, Sydney.
 Helicopter reporter Ken Loney calls in with a report about a riot at the office of Dr. Jon Mendez that has resulted in numerous deaths.
 After Ken is unexpectedly cut off, the group tries to confirm his report, but their witnesses are disconnected before being put on the airwaves.
 After they are contacted by the BBC for breaking the story, Ken calls back and says he has taken refuge in a grain silo.
 He describes the rioters as trying to eat one another or even themselves.
 When one of the rioters attacks the silo, Ken's call is interrupted by an audio transmission in French.

-Laurel-Ann translates the transmission, which is an instruction to remain indoors, not to use terms of endearment, rhetorical discourse, or the English language and not to translate the message.
+Laurel-Ann translates the transmission, which is an instruction to remain indoors, not to use terms of endearment, baby talk, rhetorical discourse, or the English language and not to translate the message.
 Pontypool is declared to be under quarantine.
-Ken calls back again and gets his phone close enough to his attacker so that his murmurs of "Help me" in a baby-like voice are audible.
-A horde of people attack the radio station, and Grant, Sydney, and Laurel-Ann lock themselves inside.
-Meanwhile, Laurel-Ann begins repeating the word "missing" and imitates the sound of a tea kettle.

-Dr. Mendez arrives at the radio station through a window and hides with Grant and Sydney in the soundproof booth.
+A confused and disbelieving Grant attempts to leave, but a horde of people attacks the station, and Grant, Sydney, and Laurel-Ann lock themselves inside.
+As Laurel-Ann shows signs of instability, Dr. Mendez arrives at the radio station through a window and hides with Grant and Sydney in the soundproof booth.
 Ken calls in and, while on the air, succumbs to the virus.
 Laurel-Ann begins to slam her head against the sound booth's window and chews off her lower lip.
-Mendez hypothesizes that a virus has infected certain words in the English language; only certain words infect certain people who then find another infected person to kill themselves with.
+Mendez hypothesizes that a virus has infected certain words in the English language; only certain words infect certain people who then find another person to kill themselves with.
 Sydney receives a call from her children, only to hear them becoming infected.
-Outside the booth, Laurel-Ann vomits a large amount of blood and falls down, dead.
+Outside the booth, Laurel-Ann vomits a large amount of blood and drops dead.
 Mendez suspects this has happened since she failed to find a victim.